Aladdin (2019 film): Casting

 At the 2017 D23 Expo, on July 15, it was announced that Massoud would star as Aladdin and Scott as Jasmine, ending the four-month long open casting call.
-Julie Ann Crommett, Disney's Vice President of Multicultural Engagement, said the decision to cast Scott—the daughter of an English father and a Gujarati Ugandan-Indian mother—as Jasmine, reflected the mixing or association of different cultures in the broad region that consists of the Middle East, South Asia and China, all of which make up the Silk Road.
+Julie Ann Crommett, Disney's Vice President of Multicultural Engagement, said the decision to cast Scott—the daughter of an English father and a Gujarati Ugandan-Indian mother—as Jasmine, reflected the mixing or association of different cultures in the broad region that consists of the Middle East, South Asia, and China, all of which make up the Silk Road.

-In November 2017, Robby Haynes was cast as Razoul, while Frank Welker was announced to reprise his role as Abu the monkey.

 On December 20, 2018, Gilbert Gottfried said that he was not asked to reprise his role as Iago, Jafar's pet parrot.
 In March 2019, it was announced that Alan Tudyk would voice the character instead.
 In May 2019, Welker was announced as reprising his role as Rajah, Jasmine's pet tiger, and the trailer had confirmed that Welker would reprise his role as the Cave of Wonders as well.

 Filming

 Principal photography began on September 6, 2017, at Longcross Studios in Surrey, England, and wrapped on January 24, 2018.
+Additional filming also took place at Arborfield Studios in Berkshire, England.
 Part of the film was shot in Wadi Rum Desert, Jordan.
 The Royal Film Commission provided support to the production during filming and assisted in facilitating logistics.
 Reshoots took place during August 2018.
 The film's production sets were designed by Game of Thrones production designer Gemma Jackson.
 The "Prince Ali" musical sequence features 1,000 dancers and extras.
 Smith frequently improvises throughout the film.
 Massoud also revealed that there was a whole scene, where Prince Ali and Genie meet the royal family for the first time, that was improvised by the cast.